Ecotrust/madrona/docs/tutorial_create.rst

 This defines the `MyAreasOfInterest` polygon feature, adds a `description` attribute and defines the `form` used to edit it.

-.. note:: The python convention is to name your model classes using CapsCase.
+.. warning:: The python convention is to name your model classes using CapsCase.
 Whatever you do, don't use underscores _ in the feature class name.

 Next, open the file containing the forms called ``examples/forms.py`` ::